3bdelra7manu3/web-project/documentation.md

 ## Overview

-"My Health" is a personal health management web application built using PHP, MySQL, JavaScript, and Bootstrap.
-It helps users track various aspects of their health, including reminders, appointments, and medications.
+"My Health" is a simplified personal health management web application built using PHP, MySQL, JavaScript, and Bootstrap.
+It helps users track various aspects of their health, focusing on appointments and medications.
+The application has been designed with a beginner-friendly code structure for easy understanding and maintenance.

 ## Installation